This article was updated on August 6, 2021.

 How to Ask Customers for Reviews

-There’s no question that customer feedback is powerful.
-While all comments about your local business can be insightful, high-quality online reviews with good recommendations from community members can be one of the best things for your business.
-Many satisfied customers never think to share their experiences, so learning how to ask for reviews is crucial to cultivating and maintaining a good online presence.
+There's no question that customer feedback is powerful.
+While all comments about your local business can be insightful, high-quality online reviews with good recommendations from a satisfied customer can be one of the best things for your business.
+Many satisfied customers never think to share their experiences, so learning how to ask customers for reviews is crucial to cultivating and maintaining a good online presence.